mesham/epython/docs/tutorial4.md

     print chance+"% of numbers were contiguous"
 ```

-**This is an illustration of the code, the executable version is <a href="https://github.com/mesham/epython/blob/master/examples/pipeline.py">here</a>**
+**This is an illustration of the code, the executable version is <a href="https://github.com/mesham/epython/blob/master/examples/pipeline.py" target="_blank">here</a>**

-Based upon its core ID, a core will execute the appropriate function, waiting for data and once it has received this will process it and send the results onto the next stage.
+Based upon its core ID, a core will execute a specific pipeline stage function where it waits for data and, once it has received this, will process the data and send results onto the next stage.
 The *odd_even_sort* function (not shown here, but in the executable version) will perform an odd-even sort on the number sequence.
-It can be seen that at the end of the pipeline, stage one will send the value *-1* to stage two, which will then send it along to the next stage and quit.
-This action is repeated for the other stages and this is known a sentinal or poison pill, which will shut the pipeline down.
+At the end of the pipeline, stage one will send the value *-1* to stage two, which will then send it along to the next stage and quit.
+This action is repeated for the other stages and this is known a sentinal or poison pill, which will shut the pipeline down and this is the common way in which one terminates parallel pipelines.

-So we now have a pipeline, passing data between the cores and each stage operates on this data.
+So, we now have a pipeline which passes data between the stages and each stage operates on this data.
 However there is a problem, namely that the amount of work per pipeline stage is very uneven.
 For instance stage 1 will progress very quickly, whereas stage 3 (the sorting stage) will take much longer and fast stages will be held up by the slower stages.
-Bear in mind though, that our current pipeline is only using 4 of the Epiphany cores, and we have 12 idle cores.... so can we take advantage of these to help address this problem?
+Bear in mind though, that we are only mapping one stage to one Epiphany core, so our current pipeline is only using 4 of the Epiphany cores.
+Hence we have 12 idle cores and how can we take advantage of these to help address our work imbalance problem and improve performance?

 ###Splitting the pipeline
 What we are going to do here is keep stage 1 unique (i.e. on core 0), but then duplicate stages 2, 3 and 4 across all the remaining cores.
 This is known as a non-linear pipeline and it will look like the diagram here:
 <img src="https://raw.githubusercontent.com/mesham/epython/master/docs/split_pipeline.jpg">

-Importantly all cores are busy and we have further parallelised the problem, as now not only will each of the four stages operate in parallel, but also multiple cores will be performing the exact same stage work.
+Importantly this approach keeps all the cores busy and we have further parallelised the problem by adopting this splitting.
+Not only will each of the four stages operate in parallel, but also multiple cores will be performing the exact same stage work.

 ```python
 .....